tcarrill/nesprite/README.md

 ![0x0000 Tile](0x0000.png)

-Each pixel (sub-square in the above image) has a 2 bit value formed by combining the bits of bytes located a byte apart.
+Each pixel (sub-square in the above image) has a 2 bit value formed by combining the bits of bytes located a 8 bytes apart in memory.
 Here's an example showing how the first row of the above image is formed.
 ```
     [0x00]  0  0  0  0  0  0  1  1
     [0x08]  0  0  0  0  0  0  0  0